Caboolture, Queensland: Events and attractions

+Caboolture hosted an annual country music festival and a ute muster each year, called the Urban Country Music Festival.
+The event was cancelled in 2016.

 Governance

-Caboolture was for most of its history the council seat of the Shire of Caboolture, however, the Shire merged into the Moreton Bay Region following statewide local government reforms in March 2008.
+Caboolture is a centre within the City of Moreton Bay local government area.
+The mayor is Peter Flannery and the local councillor is Adam Hain.

 Caboolture is divided between the electoral districts of Pumicestone and Morayfield in the Legislative Assembly of Queensland, and forms the main part of the Division of Longman in the Australian House of Representatives.